cloudfoundry/cc-api-v3-style-guide/README.md

 GET /v3/apps?names=dora,kailan&order_by=created_at&page=1&per_page=2
 ```

 > **Note:** To make the examples in this style guide more human-readable, the urls in this style guide to not encode query strings.
-All requests and responses must contain correctly encoded characters.
+All requests and responses **MUST** contain correctly encoded characters.
 For more information see [Query Parameters](#query-parameters).

 Here is the respective response body: